-Two important remarks from Figure 11: i) The lead market has been the least important metal in terms of futures volumes traded.
-This is consistent with our result which suggests that lead is the least liquid LME traded futures contract. ii) Copper appears as the most important metal in terms of futures volumes traded as a share of WRC.
+Two important remarks from Fig. 11: (i) The lead market has been the least important metal in terms of futures volumes traded.
+This is consistent with our result which suggests that lead is the least liquid LME traded futures contract. (ii) Copper appears as the most important metal in terms of future volumes traded as a share of WRC.
 This is not fully consistent with the price discovery results reported in the paper, which suggest that neither the futures nor the spot market are the sole contributors to discovery.
-The main reason for this controversy lies behind the fact copper spot and futures prices, show very weak cointegration (only at the 80% confidence level).
+The main reason for this controversy lies behind the fact that copper spot and futures prices show very weak cointegration (only at the 80% confidence level).
 We are unable to explain this result.
-We can only suggest that the model of section 2.2 may not be fully applicable to copper which, as shown in Figure 12, is also significantly traded in COMEX (the metal platform of NYMEX).
-Copper COMEX volumes, have reached a share over total volumes traded ($V{lme} + V{comex}$) of almost 16% in 2006.
+We can only suggest that the model of Section 2.2 may not be fully applicable to copper which, as shown in Fig. 12, is also significantly traded in COMEX (the metal platform of NYMEX).
+Copper COMEX volumes, have reached a share over total volumes traded $(V{lme} + V{comex})$ of almost 16% in 2006.
 This implies that there is an additional market trading spot and futures copper contracts, and that quoted prices in this market also play a role in the price discovery process.
-A complete analysis of this fact and other copper's idiosyncratic issues (recycling, speculative behaviour, etc.) is under current research.
+A complete analysis of this fact and copper's other idiosyncratic issues (recycling, speculative behaviour, etc.) is under current research.

-5. Conclusions, Implications and Extensions
+5. Conclusions, implications and extensions